 The architecture is based on a pattern, namely Flux.
-For client-side web applications, Flux is being used by Facebook.
+For client-side web applications development, Flux is being used by Facebook.
 Flux is focused on the unidirectional flow of data and is responsible for handling the MVC model.
 Also, React native uses the JS bridge for communicating with the native modules.
 It is composed of the following components-

 It is a method that triggers a dispatch or helps the data to pass onto the dispatcher.

 A mechanism having no intelligence of its own and is responsible for managing the data flow is known as a dispatcher.
 It functions as a callback registry in all the stores.
 All the modifications in the store are made whenever the dispatcher sends the actions to them via registry callbacks.